The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: Introduction

+The difference between $\HH_*(\BPn;\F_p)$ and $\HH_*(e_n;\F_p)$ is seen by the existence of classes which we denote $f_I$ for $I\subseteq\{1,\ldots n\}$.
+These classes may be of interest in light of the recent work of Lawson in which he establishes that $\BPn$ can not be an $\Ei$ ring spectra when $p=2$ and $n\geq 4$, see \cite{LawsonBPEinfty}.
+At the heart of his argument is the failure of $\HH_*(\BPn;\F_p)$ to be a subalgebra of the dual Steenrod algebra which is closed under the action of certain secondary Dyer-Lashof operations.
+As $e_n$ is a commutative $S$-algebra, perhaps these $f_I$'s may be related to this difference in structure.

 Our method of computation is relatively straightforward.
 We use the K\"unneth spectral sequence based on $BP$ and show that it collapses.
-We show this collapse by using a result of Baker and Richter from \cite{BakerRichterAdams}.
-In order to apply this result we must show that the relevant K\"unneth spectral sequence, denoted KSS throughout, is multiplicative.
-We base our spectral sequence on $BP$ which is known to be an $E_4$-algebra by remarkable work of Basterra and Mandell, see \cite{BasterraMandellBP}.
-We are able to show that
+We show this collapse by using a result of Baker and Richter from \cite{BakerRichterAdams} relating Massey products to Toda brackets, \Cref{thm: Baker Richter B.2}.
+To apply this result we must show that the relevant K\"unneth spectral sequence is multiplicative.
+This is why we base our spectral sequence on $BP$ which is known to be an $\Ealg_4$-algebra by work of Basterra and Mandell, see \cite{BasterraMandellBP}.
+We then show that

+is multiplicative in \Cref{sec:mult}.
+This uses work of Mandell from \cite{MandellHULKsmash} on categories of modules over $\Ealg_k$-algebras where $k \leq 4$.